Salvia greggii, Autumn Sage

 Common Name: Autumn Sage

-Also Called: Cherry Sage, Gregg’s Sage, Red Chihuahuan Sage, Texas Red Sage and Texas Sage
+Also Called: Cherry Sage, Gregg’s Sage, Red Chihuahuan Sage, Texas Red Sage, Texas Sage

 Family: Lamiaceae or Mint Family

 Growth Form: Forb/herb, shrub, subshrub; new growth erect, attractive, older growth is woody, plants may be spreading.

 Leaves: Green, glaucous green; opposite, aromatic, leaf shape variable, leaves simple, mostly glabrous, evergreen or semi-evergreen.